-Coronavirus: Vaccine registration for those above 18 to open at 4 pm today
+Coronavirus: India reports 3.6 lakh cases and 3,292 deaths for first time, toll crosses 2 lakh

-The World Health Organization said that the Indian variant of the coronavirus has been found in at least 17 countries.
+The registrations for the third phase of coronavirus vaccination will begin at 4 pm on Wednesday.

-Delhi on Tuesday reported 24,149 new Covid infections and 381 deaths – the highest daily toll in the national Capital since the beginning of the pandemic in March.
-Delhi’s total tally of infections is now 98,264, while the toll is 15,009.
-The positivity rate in the city has reached 32.72%.
-Maharashtra also reported its highest ever toll on Tuesday with 895 deaths.
+India on Wednesday registered a record 3,60,960 new coronavirus cases in a day, taking the total number of infections since the pandemic broke out in January 2020 to 1,79,97,267.
+This is the highest ever single-day rise in cases reported by any country so far, and the seventh consecutive day when the country has recorded more than 3 lakh cases.
+For the first time, 3,292 deaths were registered.
+The toll is now 2,01,187.

-India on Tuesday registered 3,23,144 new coronavirus cases in a day, taking the total number of infections since the pandemic broke out in January 2020, to 1,76,36,307.
-While the single-day infection count is slightly less than Monday’s count, India registered more than 3 lakh cases for the sixth day in a row.
-With 2,771 deaths, the toll went up to 1,97,894.
+The registrations for the third phase of coronavirus vaccination will begin at 4 pm on Wednesday.
+Everyone above 18 years of age can get vaccinated from May 1, but they must register themselves on the government’s Co-WIN portal, the Aarogya Setu app or the Umang app.
+The government has advised against walking in to the vaccination centres without an appointment.

 Globally, the coronavirus has infected more than 14.8 crore people and killed over 31.31 lakh since the pandemic broke out in December 2019, according to Johns Hopkins University.
 Over 8.59 crore people have recovered from the infection.